 Cory Cordes is a credentialed professional animal trainer with a formal education in applied behavior analysis, animal training technology, species-specific ethology, fear and aggression, behavior change programming, client counselling, professional ethics, and critical thinking.

-Cory is an honours student of the highly esteemed Academy for Dog Trainers directed by Jean Donaldson, widely considered by industry professionals to be the “Harvard of dog training” because of it’s academic rigor and performance standards.
-Additionally, she has graduated two Operant Conditioning Workshops by Bob Bailey, who is unparalleled in the history of this industry having pioneered applying these principles to animals, trained over 140 species totaling over 10, 000 individuals, and worked and consulted for various governmental organizations including the CIA.
+Cory is an honours student of the highly esteemed Academy for Dog Trainers directed by Jean Donaldson, widely considered by industry professionals to be the “Harvard of dog training” because of its academic rigour and performance standards.
+Additionally, she has graduated two Operant Conditioning Workshops by Bob Bailey, who is unparalleled in the history of this industry having pioneered applying these principles to animals, trained over 140 species totalling over 10, 000 individuals, and worked and consulted for various governmental organizations including the CIA.
 Cory is proud to offer the standard of care in her services.

 She has also studied Equine Behaviour at the University of Guelph, holds a Diploma in Animal Behaviour Technology with honors from CASI, completed the Living and Learning with Animals for Professionals course by Dr. Susan Friedman and the complementary Contemporary Animal Training and Management for Professionals workshop through Natural Encounters.